Chocolate Milk (Brooklyn Nine-Nine): Plot

-Jake steps in to help Terry (Terry Crews), who has a medical appointment to get a vasectomy.
+Jake steps in to help Terry (Terry Crews), who has a medical appointment to get a vasectomy as they attempt to solve a case involving the stabbing of a chocolate milk restaurant owner, who believes his business partner was responsible.
 When Jake drives to pick Terry up from New York Presbyterian, he finds that they could not perform the surgery because they did not have enough anesthesia.
 At home, Terry, delirious from the anesthesia, confesses that he does not want a vasectomy and makes Jake promise to stop him.

-The next morning, Jake quickly becomes frustrated when Terry denies his true feelings and insists Jake is just "a work friend, not a friend-friend."
-As he is wheeled into surgery, however, Terry panics and escapes.
-He later apologizes to Jake for how he treated him.
+The next morning, Jake quickly becomes frustrated when Terry denies his true feelings and has already scheduled a makeup appointment later that day.
+He makes multiple attempts to stop him, but is physically overpowered and disappointed when Terry insists he is "a work friend, not a friend-friend."
+Jake decides to support Terry regardless of his decision and arrives for Terry's second appointment, also solving the case in the process as on the way over he disproved the business partner's alibi.
+As Terry is wheeled into surgery, however, he panics and tries to escape.
+Later at his home, he apologizes to Jake for how he treated him and that he will talk with his wife about it.

-Captain Holt's fears about the NYPD's reorganization are realized when his old adversary Madeleine Wuntch (Kyra Sedgwick), now the Deputy Commissioner, shows up to conduct a critical review of the 99th's competence.
+Captain Holt's fears about the NYPD's reorganization are realized when his old adversary Madeleine Wuntch (Kyra Sedgwick), now a Deputy Chief, shows up to conduct a critical review of the 99th's competence.
 Wuntch previously wanted to have intercourse with Holt, but was rejected, as Holt revealed he was gay.
 She has held grudges against him since then.
 Meanwhile, Boyle (Joe Lo Truglio) scrambles to find a date to the engagement party of his ex-wife and her boyfriend (who are also his landlords).
 Eventually, Rosa Diaz (Stephanie Beatriz) steps in to help him out.